James Outman Player Props: Dodgers vs. Yankees

 James Outman At The Plate

-- Outman is hitting .235 with eight doubles, three triples, nine home runs and 19 walks.
+- Outman has eight doubles, three triples, nine home runs and 19 walks while hitting .232.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.